kube-vip/kube-vip/docs/install_daemonset/index.md

 # Kube-Vip as a DaemonSet

-## Daemonset
+## DaemonSet

-Other Kubernetes distributions can bring up a Kubernetes cluster, without depending on a VIP (BUT they are configured to support one).
-A prime example of this would be k3s, that can be configured to start and also sign the certificates to allow incoming traffic to a virtual IP.
-Given we don't need the VIP to exist **before** the cluster, we can bring up the k3s node(s) and then add `kube-vip` as a DaemonSet for all control plane nodes.
+Some Kubernetes distributions can bring up a Kubernetes cluster without depending on a pre-existing VIP (but they may be configured to support one).
+A prime example of this would be K3s which can be configured to start and also sign the certificates to allow incoming traffic to a virtual IP.
+Given we don't need the VIP to exist before the cluster, we can bring up the K3s node(s) and then add `kube-vip` as a DaemonSet for all control plane nodes.

-If the Kubernetes installer allows for adding a Virtual IP as an additional [SAN](https://en.wikipedia.org/wiki/Subject_Alternative_Name) to the API server certificate then we can apply `kube-vip` to the cluster once the first node has been brought up.
+If the Kubernetes installer allows for adding a virtual IP as an additional [SAN](https://en.wikipedia.org/wiki/Subject_Alternative_Name) to the API server certificate, we can apply `kube-vip` to the cluster once the first node has been brought up.

+Unlike running `kube-vip` as a [static Pod](/install_static) there are a few more things that may need configuring when running `kube-vip` as a DaemonSet.
+This page will cover primarily the differences.

 ## Kube-Vip as HA, Load Balancer, or both

-When generating a manifest for `kube-vip` we will pass in the flags `--controlplane` / `--services` these will enable the various types of functionality within `kube-vip`.

-With both enabled `kube-vip` will manage a virtual IP address that is passed through it's configuration for a Highly Available Kubernetes cluster, it will also "watch" services of `type:LoadBalancer` and once their `spec.LoadBalancerIP` is updated (typically by a cloud controller) it will advertise this address using BGP/ARP.
+The functionality of `kube-vip` depends on the flags used to create the static Pod manifest.
+By passing in `--controlplane` we instruct `kube-vip` to provide and advertise a virtual IP to be used by the control plane.
+By passing in `--services` we tell `kube-vip` to provide load balancing for Kubernetes Service resources created inside the cluster.
+With both enabled, `kube-vip` will manage a virtual IP address that is passed through its configuration for a highly available Kubernetes cluster.
+It will also watch Services of type `LoadBalancer` and once their `spec.LoadBalancerIP` is updated (typically by a cloud controller, including (optionally) the one provided by kube-vip in [on-prem](/usage/on-prem) scenarios) it will advertise this address using BGP/ARP.
+In this example, we will use both when generating the manifest.

-**Note about DaemonSets**

-Unlike generating the static manifest there are a few more things that may need configuring, this page will cover most scenarios.

 ## Create the RBAC settings

-As a daemonSet runs within the Kubernetes cluster it needs the correct access to be able to watch Kubernetes services and other objects.
-In order to do this we create a User, Role, and a binding.. we can apply this with the command:
+Since `kube-vip` as a DaemonSet runs as a regular resource instead of a static Pod, it still needs the correct access to be able to watch Kubernetes Services and other objects.
+In order to do this, RBAC resources must be created which include a ServiceAccount, ClusterRole, and ClusterRoleBinding and can be applied this with the command:

 ```
 kubectl apply -f https://kube-vip.io/manifests/rbac.yaml